Cap Rate Calculator 2026 Yield

 Annual NOI

-Monthly Cash
+Monthly NOI

 The Mathematical Core of Property Valuation